hgaibor/AutoHotkey-HGE-Scripts/USAGE-GUIDE.md

 Similarly to `ProcessFolderSlot_X()` function, if you enter a number as the first character, it will trigger the `Search by id` mode, which will load the ReplaceText slot data from the definition that has the same numeric ID as entered.
 If no ID exists on the `.ini` file, it will show an error message.

 If you enter letters or special characters first, it will perform the search based on `label`.
-This mode will allow [space] to be entered as part of the search criteria, so confirm desired text with either [enter] or [tab].
+This mode will allow `[space]` to be entered as part of the search criteria, so confirm desired text with either `[enter]` or `[tab]`.

-**Important:** IDs on this function do not need to be continuous, in other words, you can create a group of slots with `_10,_11,_12`, other one starting at `_20,_21,_22`, and another one at te 30's range without affecting the searching loop, **as long as** you increase the value of the parameter `RegExReplaceText_X-MaxReplaceTextSlots=` to be equal or higher than the max numeric ID that you create among all groups.
+**Important:** IDs on this function do not need to be continuous, however they need to start with a digit greater than 0; in other words, you can create a group of slots with `_10,_11,_12`, other one starting at `_20,_21,_22`, and another one at the 30's range without affecting the searching loop, **as long as** you increase the value of the parameter `RegExReplaceText_X-MaxReplaceTextSlots=` to be equal or higher than the max numeric ID that you create among all groups.
 This parameter is present at the `[GeneralSettings]` section.

 ### Variables description